Weekly Trader's Outlook

 Economic Data, Rates & the Fed:

-• Initial Jobless Claims: Decreased to 213K from 220K in the prior week, but below the 221K expected.
-Continuing Claims decreased 36K to 1.85M from last week.
+• Initial Jobless Claims: Decreased to 219K from 225K in the prior week, and below the 227K economists had expected.
+Continuing Claims increased 56K to 1.903M from last week.

 Technical Take